datamattsson/fah-bionic/README.md

 # Before you begin
 Running the FAH client on an idle computer means it consume idle CPU/GPU cycles to perform protein folding.
 This means that the computer will draw more power than usual.
 Make sure you have permission from whomever pays the bill to run the FAH client.

 If the host is already installed with Ubuntu 18.04 and Docker there will most likely be a conflict unless you're using the official Docker, Inc repos, then you'll be fine.
 The installer does not resolve conflicting docker versions and you might end up with a broken system.
+If you're an advanced user you are better off following the instructions of the [upstream docker image](https://hub.docker.com/r/amalic/nvdocker-folding-home) being used in this project.

 # Get started
 This assumes the default mode by booting a PC from a USB stick.
 If you already have Ubuntu 18.04 installed or want to use your NVIDIA GPU, check the alternative install method.